utopia-rise/godot-kotlin-native/docs/src/doc/setup/gradle.md

 ## Configuring target platforms

-By default, the plugin configures the build to build all supported platforms.
-This can be changed via the `platforms` property of `godot`.
+Using `defaultPlatforms()` will configure the build to build for all supported platforms.
+If you want to specify specific platforms, you can do this via the `platforms` property of `godot`.

 ```kotlin
 import godot.gradle.GodotPlatform